OpenEvalProject/evals/manuscripts/elife-85249/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/85249/elife-85249-fig7-v1.jpg)

-**Figure 7.:** Drosophila species.SNBP genes are ancestrally encoded on autosomes where we hypothesize that some of them act to suppress meiotic drive between sex chromosomes (e.g., ProtA/B).
+**Figure 7.:** SNBP genes are ancestrally encoded on autosomes where we hypothesize that some of them act to suppress meiotic drive between sex chromosomes (e.g., ProtA/B).
 However, in some cases, paralogs of these SNBP genes duplicate onto sex chromosomes where they undergo dramatic amplification.
 We propose that this amplification creates an opportunity for them to act as meiotic drive elements themselves (e.g., Dox), imbuing sex chromosomes that inherit them with transmission advantages.
 A fusion of the sex chromosomes (e.g., D. montium species group) leads to a loss of meiotic competition between sex chromosomes, which will subsequently lead to the loss or degeneration of the suppressing SNBP genes on autosomes since their drive suppression functions are rendered superfluous.

 ## Discussion